 Making a false statement or providing inaccurate information to any member of the University community (student, faculty, staff or administrator) with the intention of deceiving.
 Such falsification might include, but is not limited to, forged signatures and inaccurate information on course registration materials, an admissions application, work-study forms, University records or student ID card documentation.
 Misrepresenting oneself or others through the use of University property or resources (including e-mail, the Internet, telephone or verbally) is also considered a violation.

-Violation 1 st Offense 2 nd Offense Falsification of Information Disciplinary Probation Educational Assignment Situational: Department Chair/Coach Notification Referral to Administrative Hearing with suspension the likely outcome
+Violation 1st Offense 2nd Offense

+Falsification of Information -Disciplinary Probation -Referral to Administrative

+Hearing with suspension the

+-Educational Assignment likely outcome

+-Situational: Department

+Chair/Coach Notification